NORTH TO SOUTH

 The round structure above is a water tank (required for the steam engines) , similar to the one that was in Marmora.
 Note that the rod on the top is NOT a lightening rod, but an indicator of the level of water in the tank.

-No picture for Bronson (1900).
-Moved to property on Maxwell Settlement Rd. at Hwy. #62 (Frame storage shed)
+No picture of Bronson (1900) which was moved to property on Maxwell Settlement Rd. at Hwy. #62 (Frame storage shed)

 L'Amable (Detlor) where the Bessemer branch led to the ChildsIron Mine opened in 1906